Lurkki14/tuxclocker/README.md

 You can use IRC if you don't want to create an account.
 Both chats are bridged between each other.

+## Translations
+TuxClocker uses GNU gettext for translations.
+You can use [Weblate](https://hosted.weblate.org/projects/tuxclocker/) or edit them locally, and make a pull request.

 ## Features
 - Supports any number of devices at once
 - Read and write device properties (Click on a selected node to edit)